L-McKee/Piwall-IDS/README.md

 -------------------------------------------------------Installing Archlinux ARM OS to Raspberry PI------------------------------------------------------

 -Using Win32DiskManager or by following the commands given on the Archlinux ARM Installation guide, partition and install Archlinux ARM OS to the Raspberry PI.

-After a day of attempts and the eventual bricking of my copy of Kali Linux being ran in a VirtualBox, I was finally able to get a working copy of Archlinux on my       raspberry PI
+After a day of attempts and the eventual bricking of my copy of Kali Linux being ran in a VirtualBox, I was finally able to get a working copy of Archlinux on my
+Raspberry PI

 -Use the default login:
     user: root
     password: root
 -Change the defualt password to root user to something a bit more secure.
+    # passwd
+-Enter new password twice to change.

 -----------------------------------------------------------------Network Configuration------------------------------------------------------------------